 Over time, diabetic retinopathy can lead to partial or complete blindness.
 People with Type 1 or Type 2 diabetes can develop diabetic retinopathy.

-At Tampa Bay Eye and Facial Aesthetics, Dr. Creekmore provides individualized diabetic eye exams tailored to your specific needs.
+At Tampa Bay Eye, Dr. Creekmore provides individualized diabetic eye exams tailored to your specific needs.
 Depending on your eye health, overall health, and medical history, your exam may include a yearly evaluation of your retina, or more extensive testing and in-office treatments.

 A diabetic eye exam may include the following tests and procedures: